cc-archive/sotc-2014/www/_source/report.md

 ### Copyright law should not be written in secret

-{% capture sidebar %}{% include pullquote.html align="right" quote="Whenever the scope, duration, or limitations of copyright law are under discussion, lawmakers should think carefully about how those decisions impact the public's right to information, knowledge, and culture." %}{% endcapture %}
+{% capture sidebar %}{% include pullquote.html align="right" quote="Whenever the scope, duration, or limitations of copyright law are under discussion, lawmakers should think carefully about how those decisions impact the public's right to information, knowledge, and culture." tweet="Copyright law should not be written in secret." %}{% endcapture %}
 {{ sidebar | markdownify }}

 Creative Commons believes that whenever the scope, duration, or limitations of copyright law are under discussion, lawmakers should think carefully about how those decisions impact the public's right to information, knowledge, and culture.
 Unfortunately, sometimes those decisions are made in secret negotiations, where the public can't watch and participate in them.